Düsseldorf-Benrath: History

 The name Benrath came from the "Knights of Benrode".
 The settlement was mentioned for the first time in 1222 in a document from Cologne where Everhard de Benrode is named as an attestor.
 By the end of the fifth century the area is known as "Rode" or "Roide", which is a cleared area.
 The castle and the manor of the Benrodes became property of the Counts of Berg by the 13th century.

 The first church of Benrath was constructed in 1002.

 The village developed parallel to the castle.
-The old Church St. Cäcilia was built in that time.
+The old Church St. Cäcilia was built at the time.

-Benrath is a place of pilgrimage for Roman Catholic Christians.
+Benrath is a place of pilgrimage for Roman Catholics.

-In the time of Industrial Revolution Benrath grew very fast, because Benrath is next to the important Cologne–Duisburg railway.
+During the Industrial Revolution, Benrath grew very fast because it is next to the important Cologne–Duisburg railway.

-In 1929 Benrath became a part of Düsseldorf.
+In 1929, Benrath became part of Düsseldorf.

-The Benrath line
+Benrath line

-In the German linguistics the Benrath line (or Benrather-Linie) is the borderline between the Low German and Middle German dialects, although on both side of the line there is a Rhenish dialect.
-It is also called maken-machen-line, since south of it speakers say machen and north of it maken, as is described in the High German consonant shift.
+In German language linguistics. the Benrath line (or Benrather-Linie) is the border between Low German and Middle German dialects although both sides of the line have a Rhenish dialect.
+The line is also called maken-machen-line since speakers south of it say machen and north of it maken (to make or to do) because of the High German consonant shift.

-The Benrath Castle
+Benrath Castle

 The Schloss Benrath (Benrath Castle) is one of the greatest baroque castles in Germany.
-The castle contains a museum.

-The park of the castle is very famous, too.
+The castle has a museum and a very famous park.